 - “No threatening or harassing” orders (the least restrictive).

 The court’s protective order prohibits both direct and indirect contact with the protected person.
 No contact means no contact by any means.
 Indirect contact through friends or social media posts is not allowed.

 My Teen Still Wants to See Their Significant Other – Can They?

 No. Depending on the judge’s restrictions, there can be no contact while the protective order is in place.
 Most judges are highly protective in situations of teenage domestic violence, and they are usually reluctant to modify protective orders absent a strong reason.

 You need to inform your teenager that only the judge can modify or remove a protective order.
 Just because the protected party says it is ok to resume contact, does not mean that it is actually allowed.
 The protected party does not control whether the protective order remains in effect.

 For instance, your teenager has been the victim of domestic violence in her dating relationship, and a protective order is in place.
 Teenage love can be highly emotional, and teenagers often do not appreciate consequences in the moment.
-If a full no contact protective order is in place, even if your daughter wants to resume contact with her boyfriend, they are prohibited from having any contact until the judge allows them to see each other.
+If a full no contact protective order is in place, even if your daughter wants to resume contact with her significant other, they are prohibited from having any contact until the judge allows them to see each other.

 If an offender violates the terms of the protective order, they will be subject to further arrest and prosecution for the additional crimes.